 PUBLICATIONS & PAPERS UNDER REVIEW

 Stuart, H. C. Structural disruption in interdependent work: Membership change and adaptation in professional hockey teams.
-Revise and Resubmit at Organization Science.
+Under Review.

 Stuart, H. C., & Moore, C. Hard to replicate, hard to replace: The unique value of informal roles in teams.
 Under Review.